anderav1/Extra-Credit/README.md

 ### Problem 7 (7 points)

-- Complete the function `getAbilityList` to utilize `BaseServiceClient` to retrive a `AbilityList` object from the specified `URL`
+- Complete the function `getAbilityList` to utilize `BaseServiceClient` to retrieve a `AbilityList` object from the specified `URL`
 - Guidelines:
-    - The function should accept a `completion` argument consisting of the lambda `@escaping (AbilityListResult) -> ()`
+    - The function should accept a `completion` argument consisting of a closure `@escaping (AbilityListResult) -> ()`
-    - The function should attempt to decode a `AbilityList` object from the data returned after `BaseServiceClient` completes a **get**.
+    - The function should attempt to decode a `AbilityList` object from the data returned after `BaseServiceClient` completes a **get request**.
 The function should call `completion` with a `.failure()` case in the event the decoding is unsuccessful, and with a `.success()` case in the event the decoding succeeds.
 If the service call fails, complete with the returned error

 ### Problem 8 (7 points)

-- Complete the function `getAbility` to utilize `BaseServiceClient` to retrive a `Ability` object from the specified `URL`
+- Complete the function `getAbility` to utilize `BaseServiceClient` to retrieve a `Ability` object from the specified `URL`
 - Guidelines:
-    - The function should accept a `completion` argument consisting of the lambda `@escaping (AbilityResult) -> ()`
+    - The function should accept a `completion` argument consisting of a closure `@escaping (AbilityResult) -> ()`
-    - The function should attempt to decode a `Ability` object from the data returned after `BaseServiceClient` completes a **get**.
+    - The function should attempt to decode a `Ability` object from the data returned after `BaseServiceClient` completes a **get request**.
 The function should call `completion` with a `.failure()` case in the event the decoding is unsuccessful, and with a `.success()` case in the event the decoding succeeds.
 If the service call fails, complete with the returned error

 ---